 - researches, compiles and publishes cyber security standards and best practice

 - represents members and government bodies and influence government policy on cyber security

 - conducts periodic benchmarking of cyber security maturity anonymously across the energy transmission and distribution sector

-Distributed energy resources - cyber security guidance
+Distributed energy resources (DER) cyber security connection guidance

 While not currently meeting the ‘essential service’ criteria laid out in the NIS regulations, the growth of distributed energy resources (DER) means that they are becoming increasingly important to the UK’s energy supply.

 We've worked with the Energy Emergencies Executive Cyber Security Task Group (E3CC) and BEIS to address cyber security controls across the increasing amount of DER connected to distribution networks.

 This guidance is a result of collaboration between BEIS, ENA, DNOs and DER operators who have provided industry insight, shared challenges and made suggestions to improve DER connection security across the industry.